LexaGene Holdings: Debut Of A Game-Changing Product (OTCMKTS:LXXGF)

 COVID-19

 The only article ever published on LexaGene is this one from author Stone Fox Capital, titled "LexaGene: Right Product At The Right Time."
-That claim rang true back then when we were on the heels of the Chipotle E-coli fiasco, but there's no argument that Stone Fox's claim rings even true now with the onset of COVID-19.
+That claim rang true back then when we were on the heels of the Chipotle E-coli fiasco, but there's no argument that Stone Fox's claim rings even louder right now with the onset of COVID-19.

 MiQLab is exactly the sort of product hospitals needs to fight COVID-19 even with other rapid-testing options now available.
 Since MiQLab runs a fully automated PCR test, which is the gold standard in the industry, it can provide more information with higher conviction at a touch of a screen.
 With false positives frequent in other COVID-19 test kits, MiQLab's differentiates itself by eliminating this risk and quantifying how much virus is contained in the body.
 The CEO highlight the importance of what MiQLab has to offer in this quote "by quantifying the amount of virus present, we can help clinicians determine if a patient is possibly early in the infection cycle, late in the infection cycle, or if their immune system successfully contained the growth of the virus...
 Quickly identifying individuals with such high viral loads is especially important for disease containment."
 MiQLab is essentially able to differentiate people who have successfully defeated COVID-19 but still have it in their system, hence no false positives.